українська федерація йоги

 निरुक्ति

-Nirukti is a method of analyzing the meaning of words, aimed at the meanings of parts of a word.
+Nirukti is a method of analyzing the meanings of words, aimed at the meanings of parts of a word.

-For example, Kaundinya's commentary on the Pashupata Sutra states that the word "sudra" śūdra comes from the roots śuc "to be sullen" and druh - "to be hostile" (the first two letters of the word from the first root, the second from the second).
+For example, Kaundinya's commentary on the Pashupata Sutra states that the word "sudra" śūdra comes from the roots śuc "to be sullen" and druh - "to be hostile" (the first two letters of the word are from the first root, the second two letters are from the second root).
 So a sudra is a sullen and hostile person.

 Bronkhorst beautifully describes the phenomenon of nirukti: